QasimK/qasimk.github.io/collections/_drafts/2018-09-11-wii_games_on_pc.md

 ---
 layout: default-post
-title:  "Playing Wii Games Again (but on the PC) Using Dolphin"
+title:  "Playing my old Wii Games Again on the PC"
 tags:   wii gaming emulator dolphin
 ---

+# TODO: Add update for improved Texture Packs https://dolphin-emu.org/blog/2019/02/01/dolphin-progress-report-dec-2018-and-jan-2019/#50-9217-implement-resource-packs-by-spycrab

 The Nintendo Wii is my favourite game console because of its innovative controllers.
 While *Breath of the Wild* is absolutely stunning on the Nintendo Switch, I miss *Skyward Sword*'s use of the motion controller.
 It's *the* reason I'm looking forward to VR games: the ability to actually use your entire body to play instead of just your fingers.